 Figure 2 provides a comparison of our approved budget and expenditures over the last five years.
-Figure 3 presents the major components of our spending and shows that over 74% (72% in 2011/12) related to salary and benefit costs for
+Figure 3 presents the major components of our spending during the 2014/15 fiscal year and shows that over 69% (73% in 2013/14) related to salary and benefit costs for staff, while professional and other services, along with rent, constituted most of the remainder.
+These proportions have been relatively stable in recent years.
+Overall, our expenses increased by 3.9% (1.6% in 2013/14) from the previous year.